 Henley is not very large, and it basically has 2 or 3 streets which quite decent shops – lots of independently-owned boutiques and also a few nice chains.
 It is quite a preppy place, so that is reflected in the retail offering, of course.

 Situated alongside the river in Henley-on-Thames, the building was designed by the acclaimed architect David Chipperfield and you get not only the rowing museum, but also the Henley museum.
-And can I say that if you buy a ticket, you can come back as many times as you want during 12 months?
+And can I say that if you buy a ticket, you can visit as many times as you want during 12 months?
 I actually do go back quite a lot and I use the cafe as a place to meet friends and work.

 Orwells’ menu is seasonal and changes frequently (the restaurant is big on seasonal and local ingredients), but my absolute favourites are the chicken liver parfait and the crab starter.
 I usually can’t decide between the two, so that became ‘my menu’.
 One thing worth noting, an Orwells meal lasts way over two hours – do not go if you are in a rush.
-But I must say, it is worth it.
+But I must say, it is worth the visit.

-If a boat sounds like a good idea, Hobbs of Henley is the place to go – part of Henley history for over 140 years, Jonathan and his team literally have a boat for every occasion – be that a small little boat for 4 that anyone can drive, to a river cruise or a luxury charter, like the Linssen yacht we tried on a recent day out.
+If a boat trip sounds like a good idea, Hobbs of Henley is the place to go – part of Henley history for over 140 years, Jonathan and his team literally have a boat for every occasion – be that a small little boat for 4 that anyone can drive, to a river cruise or a luxury charter, like the Linssen yacht we tried on a recent day out.

 And in true Henley style, if you ask nicely, it may even come with a bottle of champagne.
 Is there a better way?
 I think not!
 Just pray that it doesn’t rain.

-If boating isn’t really your thing, a great way to spend the afternoon (I cannot believe I am writing this, but I promise, I do ‘do’ this every now and then), is to cross the river and go for a walk.
+If boat trips aren’t really your thing, a great way to spend the afternoon (I cannot believe I am writing this, but I promise, I do ‘do’ this every now and then), is to cross the river and go for a walk.
 I am not one to ‘go for a walk in the countryside’ (I am honest, it is a very British pastime), but I love this particular walk and actually do this with Mr. O even when we don’t have friends visiting (I promise).
 You can walk as much or as little as you fancy – we know that 30 minutes takes us to Henley Business School (my MBA alma mater) and back, and probably 45-50 minutes will take you to the Hambleden lock and back to the center of town.
 There is a path and the whole walk is just by the river.

 After this, it is time to get in the mood for dinner.
 And how about a pimms with a view?
 The best place (and the only place I can think of) which offers ‘pimms with a view’ is the Angel on the Bridge… well.. located just by the bridge.
 And don’t worry, you don’t have to have pimms if you don’t want to.